xritik/Chat_Hub/README.md

 # 💬 MERN Real-Time Chat App

-A full-stack real-time chat application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and **Socket.IO**.
-Users can register, log in, view all other users, and initiate one-on-one private chats.
+A full-stack real-time chat application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+Users can register, log in, view all other registered users, and initiate one-on-one private chats.
 <br>
 <br>